Sairaghav1999/Implementing-system-calls-in-linux-using-C-Shell/README.md

-also available, including those optimized for specific types of computers or applications (e.g., for use on notebook computers or routers), those for specific languages or countries (e.g., Polish or Chinese) and ultra-miniature distributions (some of which can even fit on just a single floppy disk, such as muLinux).Doing this change only for hacktoberfest so that i can get a pull request okay bye Tools used
-For implementing a custom System Calls:
+also available, including those optimized for specific types of computers or applications (e.g., for use on notebook computers or routers), those for specific languages or countries (e.g., Polish or Chinese) and ultra-miniature distributions (some of which can even fit on just a single floppy disk, such as muLinux).
+The steps shouldnt be skipped at all For implementing a custom System Calls:
  C language
  linux shell